 Memorable Manitobans: Arthur Macaw (1880-1958)

 Born at Bushmills, Ireland on 17 February 1880, he was orphaned at an early age and came to Canada in 1904 where he became involved in the construction industry by building homes and offices.
-In 1908, he partnered with Robert J. MacDonald in forming the M & M Construction Company (later known as Macaw and MacDonald).
+In 1908, he partnered with Robert Johnstone MacDonald in forming the M and M Construction Company (later known as Macaw and MacDonald).
 They specialized in the construction of bridges around Manitoba.
 On 17 January 1914, he married Sidney Frances Robinson (1890-1963) at Winnipeg and they had two children: Joan Evelyn Macaw (1920-2017, wife of Kenneth A. Miners) and Kenneth William “Ken” Macaw (1927-2016).
 He died at his Winnipeg home, 117 Kingsway Avenue, on 18 September 1958 and was buried in the St. John’s Cathedral Cemetery.

 1911 Canada census, Automated Genealogy.